Quetzaly88/Battleship_P3-python/README.md

 * Bugs

-    The biggest mistake I did was to not use indentation.
+    The biggest mistake I did was to not use the correct indentation.
 Then I realized that my project was not running but the tutors helped me.
     I still wish to have less functions to avoid repetition but I just need to learn more python to use Refactoring.
 After this project I will learn more about it.

-    My experience was that I should't create too many variables and better to create them when I need them.
-    I made some improvements and the quiz ended up functioning better.

     Some other problems that I found are:
-    - Media query was difficult to adapt after I was done with most of the project.
-    - I had to go back to CSS theory because of details that I couldn't remember.
-    - JavaScript is a fun language but I need more projects to practice so I can apply more or the theory.
+    - In the begining the user could use 25 turns because I didn't have a limit of guesses.
+That produced a game that became exhausting.
+The problem if fixed with a limit of gueses of 10.

 * Owner stories
+    - I'm proud of my work but I understand that the game could have more improvements.
+The messages  were hard to find, I found myself looking for a message so what I did is to add extra spacing in all the text.
 GOALS AND PURPOSE WITH THE PROJECT
 DETAIL ABOUT TARGET AUDIENCE